 I recommend working together.
 Have lunch with the Legal or Compliance person.
 Take opportunities to share the insights you’ve gained from empathy mapping and studying the patient or consumer, and ask for help understanding why they make the changes they do and how they interpret the requirements.

-The end result will be a better shared understanding that allows both teams to learn from one another.
+The end result?
+A shared understanding, so both teams can learn from one another.
 You’ll do a better job interpreting the requirements, and create high quality content.

 The Magic Button